catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 * ``network_driver: calico``
   This is the driver used to provide networking services to the containers.
   This is independent from the Neutron networking that the cluster uses.
-Calico is the Catalyst Cloud recommended network driver as it provides secure network connectivity for containers and virtual machine workloads.
+Calico is the Sky TV recommended network driver as it provides secure network connectivity for containers and virtual machine workloads.
 * ``labels``
   These are arbitrary labels (defined by the cluster drivers)  in the form of